 by Sarah TheHealthyHomeEconomist

-The goal is to choose items that are delicious and definitely qualify as “treats”, but at the same time, do not contain high fructose corn syrup, additives, chemicals, or artificial colorings/flavorings of any kind.
+The goal is to choose healthy treats that are delicious, but at the same time, do not contain high fructose corn syrup, additives, chemicals, or artificial colorings/flavorings of any kind.
 I also favor putting just a few items in the basket even if all qualify in the “healthier” category.
 Why do kids needs piles of candy?
 Why aren’t just a few pieces enough?
 Those of you who have read read my Valentine’s Day Rant know that this is a very tall order especially with the boatload of candy each child is likely to come home with from school!l

 With these goals in mind, here are the candies I have chosen for my kids’ Easter baskets this year (of course, I will put little nonedible gifts in there too, but this blog is focusing on healthier types of treats):